RoryVelthuis/web-audio-generator/README.md

 ## Features

+- **Waveform Generation**:
-- Generate different types of waveforms (sine, square, sawtooth, triangle)
+  - Generate different types of waveforms: sine, square, sawtooth, and triangle.

+- **Frequency Control**:
+  - Adjust the frequency using a range input and a number input.

+- **Volume Control**:
+  - Control the volume (gain) using a slider.

+- **Note and Octave Selection**:
-- Control frequency
+  - Select musical notes and octaves, with automatic frequency calculation.

+- **Overtones**:
+  - Enable or disable overtones.
+  - Adjust the number of overtones.
+  - Display and control individual overtone frequencies and gains.

+- **Envelope Control**:
+  - Control the attack, decay, sustain, and release (ADSR) envelope parameters.

+- **User Interface**:
+  - A user-friendly interface with sliders, checkboxes, and buttons to control audio parameters.

 ## Installation